Australia legalizes same-sex marriage

 Canberra, Australia (CNN)Australia's parliament voted to legalize same-sex marriage Thursday after years of political jockeying and fierce public debate.

-Cheers and applause broke out as ministers voted in favor of the bill following hours of debate and emotional speeches at Parliament House in Canberra.
+Cheers and applause broke out as lawmakers voted in favor of the bill following hours of debate and emotional speeches at Parliament House in Canberra.

 "This is Australia: Fair, diverse, loving and filled with respect for everyone," said an effusive Prime Minister Malcolm Turnbull, as he introduced the bill for a final vote.